hit a cyclist, lose your driver's licence

 i still dont understand how one would determine whether 3 feet was given or not.
 It seems more like a guide than something that could be law.

-responding to a comment by Alex Thompson
+comment by Alex Thompson

 08.24.10 - 4:09 pm